GFleishman/CircuitSeeker/README.md

 ## Installation
 `pip install CircuitSeeker`

+## Versions
+* Current dev (on github): 0.4.2
+* Current stable (on PyPI): 0.4.1

+I don't have a proper system for versioning.
+I bump minor version when I add small features, mid version when a refactor affects the API, and have yet to bump the major version number.
+I try to keep the github version more current than PyPI, which is hopefully a stable implementation.

 ## Documentation
 Most user level functions have docstrings, which I strive to keep up to date, but much more work is needed.
 Don't hesitate to reach out with questions. **Please use the github issue tracker for questions and support.**